EmilHvitfeldt/smltar/docs/07_ml_classification.md

 </div>

 Let's finish this section by generating a confusion matrix, shown in Figure \@ref(fig:lassoheatmap).
-Our lasso model is much better at separating the classes than the naive Bayes model in Section \@ref(classfirstmodel), and our results are much more symmetrical than those for the naive Bayes model in Figure \@ref(fig:firstheatmap).
+Our lasso model is better at separating the classes than the naive Bayes model in Section \@ref(classfirstmodel), and our results are more symmetrical than those for the naive Bayes model in Figure \@ref(fig:firstheatmap).

 ```r